MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Convert-Path.md

 This cmdlet returns a string that contains the converted path.

 ## NOTES
-* The cmdlets that contain the Path noun manipulate path names and return the names in a concise format that all Windows PowerShell providers can interpret.
+* The cmdlets that contain the Path noun manipulate path names and return the names in a concise format that all PowerShell providers can interpret.
 They are designed for use in programs and scripts where you want to display all or part of a path name in a particular format.
 Use them like you would use Dirname, Normpath, Realpath, Join, or other path manipulators.

   You can use the path cmdlets with several providers, including the FileSystem, Registry, and Certificate providers.